NunoDiasMartins/100-days-of-code/log.md

 Using the nx to to a lot of boiler plate and reuse code between Angular and nestJs.
 Start building the API for the invites, expecting that each family will receive an invite code

+### Day 19: January 23, 2022

+**Today's Progress**:
+Completed one exercises from AlgoExpert and work on the wedding app.
+**Thoughts:**
+ I was able to complete the algoexpert 'The min number of coins for change'.
+This time I was faster but to be honest it was to follow almost the same pattern as the previous exercise.
+I worked too in the wedding project adding the model for the accommodations and fixing the unit tests of the API.

 <!--